 One of our hot topics offering background and analysis on important issues which sometimes generate heated debate.
 For decades deeply felt and at times intemperate debate has surrounded a treatment which achieves unparalleled success by going with the grain of addiction, prescribing the same type of drug which opiate-dependent patients used illegally – a substitution castigated as surrender or hailed as an enlightened lifesaver.

-[Consultation draft subject to amendment and correction.]
-A long history of heroin prescribing, but a relatively short history of trialling its supervised administration.
-What has evidence collected over the latter 15-year period concluded about this intensive intervention intended for a patient population who would otherwise be considered ‘unresponsive’ to treatment?
+The UK has a long history of prescribing heroin for the treatment of heroin dependence.
+What has research from six countries concluded about this intensive intervention intended for patients who would otherwise be considered ‘unresponsive’ to treatment?

 STUDY 2014 HTM file